microbiome/course_2022_FindingPheno/05-beta.md

 Let us next look at some concrete examples.

 ### PCoA for ASV-level data with Bray-Curtis

-Let us start with PCoA based on a Bray-Curtis dissimilarity matrix calculated at Genus level abundances.
+Let us start with PCoA based on a Bray-Curtis dissimilarity matrix.

 ```r